mytrytest/DynamoDBtoCSVConverter/README.md

 csv column headers are determined based on the first row in your dynamodb table.
 So it skip some fields which are not available in the first row.
-You can mention your all fields in format of array in place 'fieldArray' variable in below commented code. e.g. fields: ["field1", "field2", "field3", "field4"], or
+<br />You can mention your all fields in format of array in place 'fieldArray' variable in below commented code.
+e.g. fields: ["field1", "field2", "field3", "field4"],
+<br />or
-You can check first 50 or more records to get fields as below Please check my commented code from line number 78.
+<br />You can check first 50 or more records to get fields as below
+Please check my commented code from line number 78.